REACH Center Hiring: Intake and Outreach Coordinator

 - Ability to organize and prioritize multiple tasks.

-- Ability to work as part of a team and adapt to changing needs, priorities, and timelines.
+- Ability to work independently as well as part of a team and adapt to changing needs, priorities, and timelines.

 - Flexibility and adaptability with work schedule, which may include occasional evening and weekend commitments.